THE VOLGA GERMANS IN PORTLAND

 Geist Dry Goods and Shoe Store

-The Geist Dry Goods and Shoe Store was owned and operated by Gottfried Geist.
-Gottfried was born in Kraft, Russia on September 11, 1884.
-He worked as a cabinet maker for seven years before immigrating to the United States in April 1906 aboard the Hamburg American Line steamship Graf Waldersee.
+The Geist Dry Goods and Shoe Store was owned and operated by Gottfried and Elizabeth Katherine Geist.
+Gottfried was born in Kraft, Russia, on September 11, 1884.
+He worked as a cabinetmaker for seven years before immigrating to the United States in April 1906 aboard the Hamburg-American Line steamship Graf Waldersee.
+Elizabeth was born on April 9, 1895, in Portland, the daughter of Johann Georg Bauer and Christina Catharina Jost.

 The United States Irish Emigration Society of New York secured a job for Gottfried as a cabinet maker at the Ford and Johnson Company in Michigan City, Indiana.
 He earned $2.00 per day.

-Gottfried married Katharina Yost, the daughter of Peter Yost, in March 1909.
-After Katharina died in 1915, Gottfried married Elizabeth (Lizzie) Bauer in November 1916.
-Elizabeth was born in Portland in 1893 and died there in 1971.
+Gottfried was first married to Katharina Yost, the daughter of Peter Yost, in March 1909.
+After Katharina died in 1915, Gottfried married Elizabeth Katherine (Lizzie) Bauer in November 1916.

-The Geist store started out as two separate operations in a wooden building at 829-831 Union Avenue North.
-This building was replaced by a two-story brick building at the same location (now 3933 NE MLK Blvd.).
-A few years prior to the outbreak of World War II, the dry goods store was incorporated into the shoe store and the operation was rebranded as the Geist Department Store.
+The Geist store started as two separate operations in a wooden building at 829-831 Union Avenue North.
+This building was replaced by a two-story brick building at the same location (now 3935-3939 NE MLK Blvd.).
+A few years before the outbreak of World War II, the dry goods store was incorporated into the shoe store, and the operation was rebranded as the Geist Department Store.
 Dr. Uhle and Dr. Schiewe had offices upstairs above Geist's store.
-Weimers Hardware and Furniture Store was located directly across the street.
+Weimer's Hardware and Furniture Store was located directly across the street.

-Gottlieb Geist was a founding member and treasurer of the Volga Relief Society which was formed in 1921 to help assist family and friends suffering from a severe famine in Russia.
-Geist joined fellow Volga German entrepreneurs George Repp and John W. Miller who founded and led the organization.
+Gottlieb Geist was a founding member and treasurer of the Volga Relief Society, formed in 1921 to help families and friends suffering from a severe famine in Russia.
+Geist joined fellow Volga German entrepreneurs George Repp and John W. Miller, who founded and led the organization.

 In his memoirs titled Memories of Norka, Conrad Brill shared the following about Gottfried Geist and his renowned generosity: